android-linux-stable/notes/README.md

 git merge v<version>
 ```

-If you prefer to do things yourself, you can use [the script](https://github.com/android-linux-stable/script) to assist with adding linux-stable to your repos and staying up to date.
+You can use [the script](https://github.com/android-linux-stable/script) to do this automatically.

 # Other notes